divisayscode/divisayscode/README.md

 </p>

 🔍 **About Me**
-- 🎓 Pursuing B.Tech at Thapar Institute of Engineering & Technology
+- 🎓 Pursuing B.Tech Computer Science at Thapar Institute of Engineering & Technology
 - 🤖 Passionate about Machine Learning, Deep Learning, and intelligent simulations
 - 🔬 Currently working on CNN-based Chip Modeling using MATLAB & COMSOL 💡 Passionate about using AI, ML, and DL to solve complex real-world problems across diverse domains